-Amanda Roy writes about the things she collects and the reasons why so many people enjoy the same hobby.
+Amanda Roy writes about the things she collects and the reasons

 I have always loved collecting and collectors and one in three adults indulges in this hobby.
 It is a world of passion, envy and enthusiasm and delight.
 However, if you enter this world, remember one thing: in the end, if you do not fall in love with an object, do not collect it.